 - Remote Archive Volume

-- If redundancy is set, active computation nodes (M) store their data additionally in slave segments (S), which reside on other nodes
+- If redundancy is set, active computation nodes (M) store their data additionally in secondary segments (S), which reside on other nodes

 - Redundancy is supported for Data and Local Archive Volumes